apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 **local session**.Added in 3.5.0, mainly implemented by [ZOOKEEPER-1147](https://issues.apache.org/jira/browse/ZOOKEEPER-1147).

-- Background:The create and close of session is costly in zookeeper, especially when these operations of sessions need a quorum confirmation by leader, which we call this session type: global session. it will be a bottle neck for ZooKeeper ensemble when it wants to handle thousands of client connections.
+- Background:The creation and closing of sessions are costly in ZooKeeper because they need quorum confirmations, They become the bottleneck of a ZooKeeper ensemble when it needs to handle thousands of client connections.
 So after 3.5.0, we introduce a new type of session: local session which doesn't have a full functionality of a normal(global) session.
 ,this feature will be available by turning on *localSessionsEnabled*.